ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   auditor
-    Whether the user has the system\-wide AUDITOR attribute.
+    Whether the user has the system-wide AUDITOR attribute.

     Provides responsibility for auditing the use of system resources.

-    Allows the user to review audit records and control logging of accesses to RACF\-protected resource
+    Allows the user to review audit records and control logging of accesses to RACF-protected resource

     This is a user profile attribute that applies globally across all groups.

-    Different from :emphasis:`connect.auditor` which provides group\-AUDITOR authority for a specific group only.
+    Different from *connect.auditor* which provides group-AUDITOR authority for a specific group only.

     | **required**: False
     | **type**: bool